FHA vs Conventional Loan: Which is Right for You

 What is an FHA Loan?

-An FHA loan is a mortgage that is insured by the Federal Housing Administration (FHA), which is part of the U.S. Department of Housing and Urban Development (HUD).
+An FHA loan is a mortgage insured by the Federal Housing Administration (FHA), part of the U.S. Department of Housing and Urban Development (HUD).
+Because these loans are government insured, they are designed to offer more flexible qualification guidelines for certain buyers.

 Who May Benefit from an FHA Loan?

 FHA loans are government-insured mortgages designed to provide flexible financing options for a wide range of homebuyers.
-Because of their flexible qualification guidelines and low down payment options, FHA loans can be a helpful solution for homebuyers who want a more accessible path to homeownership.
+Because of their flexible qualification guidelines and low down payment options, FHA financing can be a helpful solution for homebuyers who are:

 • Exploring homeownership for the first time